The Commission maintains lists containing contact information for the various types of telecommunications companies authorized to operate in Vermont.

 Ten telephone companies serve Vermont customers based on defined service territories.
 The Department of Public Service maintains an interactive and downloadable PDF map depicting the territories of the incumbent local exchange telephone providers in Vermont.

 Current Procedures for Section 248a Cases

-The current standards and procedures for Commission review of wireless communication facilities (Section 248a) cases are in the Sixth Amended Order Implementing Standards and Procedures for 248a Cases, dated September 21, 2018.
+Standards and procedures surrounding Commission review of wireless communication facilities (Section 248a) cases are updated routinely and available for review.

 Telecommunications Utility Annual Reports